utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Our aim here is to create a single dataset with a single row for each school that includes information from each of the three datasets.
 We do this by **joining** on the `CAMPUS` ID.
 However, as we do so, we'll end up losing some rows that don't have matches in the other files.

-To do our comparison we need the schools that were open in both 2015 and 2020.
+To do the comparison for our analysis we need the schools that were open in both 2015 and 2020.
 However, some schools existed in only one year or the other, so we'll drop those.
 When we join our files, we'll use an **inner join** to keep only schools with  **matching** records from both 2015 and 2020.
 This will drop schools that opened after 2015 or closed before 2020.

 ### Steps for joining the data

 We'll start with the LOCS campus data.

 - Create a new tab and call it "SPEC".
+(This will be our working data for the rest of our analysis.)
 - Use the **Start from tab** function and choose the _LOCS_ data and play the step.

 ### Join the 2015 data